 Speak with an Escondido Pedestrian Accident Attorney Today

-Individuals who have been injured in a southern California pedestrian accident may be entitled to compensation.
+Individuals who have been injured in a pedestrian accident in southern California may be entitled to compensation.
 However, too many accident victims sell themselves short by accepting lowball insurance settlement offers before understanding how their injuries may affect them in the long run.

 An experienced Escondido pedestrian accident lawyer can review medical records, as well as talk with doctors and specialists in order to determine the types of medical treatment needed – and possible income lost – due to the injury.